 Egyptian president Abdel Fattah Al Sisi will contest his second term in March.
 Al Sisi seized power in 2013, when he toppled the government of Mohammed Morsi.
 Upon assuming power, Al Sisi violently repressed the Muslim Brotherhood—Morsi’s party—as well as journalists, civil society organizations, human rights defenders, and demonstrators.

-Mali—which has faced an insurgency in its northern regions since 2012—plans to hold regional, local, presidential, and parliamentary elections between April and July 2018.
+Mali—which has faced an insurgency in its northern regions since 2012—plans to hold presidential elections on July 29, 2018, and parliamentary elections in November or December.
 While the 2013 elections took place with relatively little election-related violence, the security landscape since then has evolved.
 In the long-delayed communal elections of 2016, armed groups in the north prevented elections from taking place in some constituencies and attacked electoral officials and offices in others.
 Indeed, the threat of violence has caused the postponement of regional and local elections, which were originally due to take place in December 2017, until April 2018.

 Despite the 2015 Algiers Accord and the deployment of the 13,000-strong UN peacekeeping mission (MINUSMA), the ongoing conflict in the north persists.
 MINUSMA has earned the unenviable title as the deadliest environment for peacekeepers.
 Moreover, the government does not have a strong presence in the north.
 This presents logistical and organizational difficulties to preparing for the elections.
 In addition to the faltering Algiers Accord, the G5 Sahel Joint Force (comprising Burkina Faso, Chad, Mali, Mauritania, and Niger) has yet to prove that it will bring stability.
 Preventing electoral violence in Mali will require a more robust peace and disarmament process to reduce both the incentive and the capacity to attack civilians and government representatives.

 Democratic Republic of the Congo